hushaohan/qiskit/docs/aqua/algorithms.rst

 .. topic:: Problems Supported

-   In Aqua, the Simon algorithm supports the ``periodfinding`` problem.
+   In Aqua, the Simon's algorithm supports the ``periodfinding`` problem.

 .. _svm-q-kernel: